 At first glance, Upton upon Severn looks like many another country town, but its appearance conceals a secret past.

 Upton is a town with a liveliness out of all proportion to its size.
-Its attractive shops, its delightful inns and a variety of events each year, such as the Jazz, Folk, Blues and Water Festivals draw crowds in their thousands.
+Its attractive shops, its delightful inns and a variety of events each year, such as the Jazz, Folk, Blues and Sunshine Festivals draw crowds in their thousands.
 It’s a place that has much to reveal.

 Look out for the “Pepperpot”, a most distinctive medieval church tower topped by an 18th Century cupola in place of a spire.
 Inside (it’s now the Tourist Information and Heritage Centre) you can find out what happened to the church and also discover its part in one of the most dramatic episodes of the Civil War and the great plague.

 Upton upon Severn has entered the annual RHS Heart of England in Bloom campaign since 2003 and has gained a Gold award every year, and won its category.
 It has been nominated for the RHS Britain in Bloom national campaign five times, gaining a Silver, two Silver Gilts and, in 2018, a Gold award.
 Volunteers run every aspect of the stunning floral displays and also maintain permanent flower beds.

 Today’s Upton Bridge is still the only Severn crossing for quite a long section of the river.
 As you look at its modern structure, try to imagine the bridge which Cromwell’s men managed to cross, in a famous skirmish not long before the Battle of Worcester.
 Then ask yourself where the old bridge stood – it was not on the site of the present one!